pH-7/GoodJsCode/readme.md

 ## Ego is your enemy ✋

-Too often I see developers taking the comments on their pull requests personally because they see what they have done as their own creation.
-When you receive a change request, don’t feel judged!
+Too often I see developers taking the comments left on their pull requests personally because they see what they have done as their own creation.
+When you receive a change request, don't feel judged!
 This is actually an improvement reward for yourself 🏆

-If you want to be a good developer, leave your ego in your closet.
-Never bring it to work.
+If you want to be a good developer, leave your ego in the closet.
+Don't bring it to your job.
 This will just slow your progression down and could even pollute your brain space and the company culture.

-### ❌ Taking what others say as personally
+### ❌ Taking what others say as personal

 ### ✅ See every feedback as a learning experience

-> When you write code, it’s not your code, it’s everybody’s else code.
-Don’t take what you write personally.
-It’s just a little part of the whole vessel.
+> When you write code, it's not your code, it's everybody else's code.
+Don't take what you write personally.
+It's just a little part of the whole vessel.

+Remember, **It is not who is right, but what is right**.

 **[⬆️ Back to top](#-table-of-contents)**